 Having a pet growing up is a unique childhood experience.
-Helping take care of a household pet can teach a child important values like responsibility and kindness.
+Helping take care of a household pet can teach a child important values such as responsibility and kindness.
 Also, your child gets the benefit of having a best friend as he or she grows up.
-The thing is, not all pets are kid-friendly.
-So it can be difficult to decide which animals make good pets for kids.
+The thing is, not all pets are kid-friendly; thus, it can be challenging to decide which animals make good pets for kids.

 To simplify matters, we have compiled a list of five best pets for kids under 10.
 The list ranges from small pets for kids that require the least amount of responsibility to bigger pets that require more time and attention.

 5 Good Pets for Kids to Grow Up With